Updated February 4, 2022.

-Large gatherings are prohibited.
-When large gatherings are permitted, if you are planning to organize an event with more than the permitted maximum, you must first apply to the Minister of National Security for an exemption.
-Applications are made online via the following link: https://forms.gov.bm/Exemption-for-Large-Gatherings
+If you are planning to organize an event with more than 200 persons, you must first apply to the Minister of Youth, Culture and Sport for an exemption.
+Applications are made online via the following link: https://forms.gov.bm/Exemption-for-Large-Gatherings .
+The application process is guided by the Large Group Exemption Process and Guidance.

 Travel Advice for Staff and Attendees